The Best Cat Doors (Review) in 2020

 Your new cat door will be useless if your kitty can’t actually worm their way through.
-For this reason, it’s important to double check the size of a cat door before you go ahead and buy it.
+For this reason, it’s important to double-check the size of a cat door before you go ahead and buy it.
 Measure your cat from their toes to their ears, and across the widest part of their chest, to get an idea of the opening size they’ll require.

 - Internal or External

 Some cat doors are designed to let your pet in and out of the house, while others offer access to different spaces within the house.
 Exterior doors usually feature a flap, usually made from rigid or flexible plastic.
 This flap falls back into place when the door isn’t being used, keeping heat inside.
 On the other hand, internal doors don’t really need this feature, so they tend to look more like archways.
-This type of door is easier for cats to use, since there’s no need to push anything out of the way to gain access.
+This type of door is easier for cats to use since there’s no need to push anything out of the way to gain access.

 - Useful Features

 Many cat doors offer extra features, which can come in handy for owners.
 For instance, most exterior cat doors include a versatile locking system, allowing you to lock the door from both sides, or from one side only.
 It’s a great way to let outdoor cats out at night, without having them sneak back in, or keep adventurous cats in the house when necessary.
-Other cat doors feature specialised electronic equipment, which can be programmed to only let your cats through.
-If you’re purchasing a cat door for exterior use, we’d highly recommend a lockable option, to optimise home security.
+Other cat doors feature specialized electronic equipment, which can be programmed to only let your cats through.
+If you’re purchasing a cat door for exterior use, we’d highly recommend a lockable option, to optimize home security.

 Cat Door Types

-As out list has illustrated, there are a few different types of cat door to choose from:
+As the out list has illustrated, there are a few different types of cat door to choose from:

 - Interior Doors vs. Exterior Doors